Window fitter

 What it's like

-Seal the fittings to protect against the weather
+sealing the fittings to protect against the weather

-Clean away leftover materials and fix any damage to timber or plaster
+fixing any damage to timber or plaster

-You would normally be helped by a fitter's ‘mate’.
+You'll normally be helped by a fitter's ‘mate’.

-You might work with traditional wooden- and metal-framed products as well as modern UPVC units.
+You might work with traditional wooden and metal-framed products as well as modern UPVC units.
 You could also learn the special skills needed to repair and replace windows in old buildings.

 Explore more information about this job